reframejs/reframe/docs/overview.template.md

 At that point you have the same flexibility as if you would have implemented your app on top of these do-one-thing-and-do-it-well libraries.

-Quickly implement a prototype and when your app turns into something big then get rid of Reframe by progressively ejecting it.
+So you can quickly implement a prototype and when your app turns into something big you can get rid of Reframe by progressively ejecting it.

 > With Reframe you can quickly implement a prototype while staying fully flexible down the road.